isaacs/sax-js/README.md

 ## Todo

-Build an HTML parser on top of this.
+Build an HTML parser on top of this, which follows the same parsing rules as web browsers.

+Make it fast by replacing the trampoline with a switch, and not buffering so much stuff.